cchoi9/audiohive/README.md

 ### Requirements
 In order to run AudioHive on your device

-In order to fully install all packages & dependencies:
+Install all packages & dependencies:
 - `npm install` in your run time environment

 - `npm run start-dev` to test and preview AudioHive

+# Future Features
+- Pagination
+- Third party API requests to populate greater list of concerts